 Baking and Christmas go hand in hand.
 See our guide for our fave recipes + tips and tricks for perfect cookies.

-It’s best to plan ahead when making these cookies and allow two to three days to make them in stages, so that they have time to fully cool and for the layers of icing and food coloring to set.
+It’s best to plan ahead when making these cookies and allow 2-3 days to make them in stages so that they have time to fully cool and for the layers of icing and food coloring to set.
 The cookies will keep well in an airtight container for up to 5 days at room temperature.

-These cookies freeze well and will keep for 2 to 3 months.
+These cookies freeze well and will keep for 2-3 months.
 They freeze well with the icing.
-Make sure the icing is fully set, and you can either freeze them solid on a baking sheet and transfer to an airtight container, or, layer them in a container separated with parchment.
+Make sure the icing is fully set, and you can either freeze them solid on a baking sheet and transfer to an airtight container or layer them in a container separated with parchment.
 Thaw the cookies at room temperature.